yogodoshi/pah/lib/pah/files/README.md

 ## Deploying the project to Heroku

-You are goin to use  to integrate/deploy this project to Heroku...
-This command will do a lot of checks before deploying the project.

-:warning: This is the **ONLY WAY** you can integrate this project, please do not push directly to Heroku.
+:warning: This is the **ONLY RECOMMENDED WAY** to integrate this project, please do not push directly to Heroku.

 #### Deploying the project to a single/staging app on Heroku